Sqflite Migration Service

 Each query in the file has to be separated by a semi-colon.
 Here is an example of a schema file that we have in one of our projects.

-CREATE TABLE user_address( id INTEGER PRIMARY KEY, customerId INT, latitude FLOAT, longitude FLOAT, customerNotes TEXT, label TEXT, placeId TEXT, streetShort TEXT, streetAdditional TEXT, streetNumber TEXT, city TEXT, state TEXT, zip TEXT, current INT ); CREATE TABLE cart_products( id INTEGER PRIMARY KEY, additional_instructions TEXT, description TEXT, name TEXT, item_token TEXT, menu_id INTEGER, price INTEGER, quantity INTEGER, vendor_id INTEGER, options TEXT ); CREATE TABLE cart_information( cash_fee INTEGER, credit_fee INTEGER, service_fee INTEGER, tax INTEGER, product_ids TEXT, subtotal INTEGER );
+-- SQL full line comments are supported CREATE TABLE user_address( id INTEGER PRIMARY KEY, customerId INT, -- and SQL line end comments are also supported latitude FLOAT, longitude FLOAT, customerNotes TEXT, label TEXT, placeId TEXT, streetShort TEXT, streetAdditional TEXT, streetNumber TEXT, city TEXT, state TEXT, zip TEXT, current INT ); CREATE TABLE cart_products( id INTEGER PRIMARY KEY, additional_instructions TEXT, description TEXT, name TEXT, item_token TEXT, menu_id INTEGER, price INTEGER, quantity INTEGER, vendor_id INTEGER, options TEXT ); CREATE TABLE cart_information( cash_fee INTEGER, credit_fee INTEGER, service_fee INTEGER, tax INTEGER, product_ids TEXT, subtotal INTEGER );

 Once you've created that file, open up your pubspec.yaml file and update the assets section add the entire